UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/population_datasets/townsend/townsend.md

 ## Townsend Index

 The Townsend index [(1989)](https://doi.org/10.4324/9781003368885) is a relative indicator of material deprivation, which has been widely used to identify socio‐economic confounding in crime, education, and health research in England.
-This dataset is a 2021 version of the Townsend Index (Jephcote and Gulliver, [2025](https://doi.org/10.6084/m9.figshare.27073906)).
+This dataset is a 2021 version of the Townsend Index [Jephcote and Gulliver (2025)](https://doi.org/10.6084/m9.figshare.27073906).

 ## 1. Summary